 Among men, enlarged breasts (or a condition known as gynecomastia) are fairly common, affecting an estimated 40 to 60 percent of men.
 Although the condition is thought to be triggered by hormones, drugs, alcohol or marijuana use, the cause of the most cases is unknown.

-Generally male breast reduction in Indiana involves an incision made around the nipple, which allows plastic surgeon Dr. Robinson to remove excess skin, tissue, and fat.
-Male breast reduction surgery in Indiana may also incorporate some liposuction to further sculpt the chest into a more toned and masculine shape.
+Generally, male breast reduction involves an incision made around the nipple, which allows plastic surgeon Dr. Robinson to remove excess skin, tissue, and fat.
+The procedure may also incorporate some liposuction to further sculpt the chest into a more toned and masculine shape.
 Scarring may be semi-permanent around the areola though tends to become less visible over time.

 Some post-surgery bruising and swelling is likely to occur.
 You may need to wear an elastic compression garment around the chest for three to six weeks.
 It may take a few months for the chest to settle into its new shape.

 Once recovered, the chest will be tighter, firmer, and more masculine in appearance.
 Exercise and diet are recommended to further tone and enhance your new chest.

 If you’re considering male breast reduction, we encourage you to schedule a consultation with Indiana board-certified plastic surgeon Dr. David Robinson in his Valparaiso or Munster Indiana offices.
 Give us a call at 219-513-2100 to get started.